 Under this mandate, Africa Re carried out various corporate social responsibility activities.
 However, to maintain its reputation of good governance, high ethical standards and to align with international standards, Africa Re took a decision to set up a Foundation to assume the management of its Trust Fund and its corporate social responsibility activities.

 The African Reinsurance Corporation (Founder) registered Africa Re Foundation (Foundation) in Mauritius on 19 January 2018, as a special purpose vehicle to manage its Trust Fund through which it contributes its corporate social responsibility to Africa but with focus on the insurance industry.
-The Foundation which become operational in January 2019 is located on the 6th floor of Tower A, 1 Cybercity, Ebene, Mauritius.
-Since then, the Foundation had funded and implemented several projects and initiatives with great impact on the growth and development of the insurance market and industry in Africa.
+The Foundation which became operational in January 2019 is located on the 6th floor of Tower A, 1 Cybercity, Ebene, Mauritius.
+Since then, the Foundation has funded and implemented several projects and initiatives with great impact on the growth and development of the insurance market and industry in Africa.

 The Africa Re Foundation has a Governing Council, which comprises reputable insurance professionals with decades of experience, chosen from all the regions of the continent to ensure fair representation.